Yamini1025/Yamini1025/README.md

 🎯**Projects:**

 I am currently a [Break Through Tech Fellow](https://www.breakthroughtech.org/) - I am part of the 2025-2026 AI Program as well as the 2025 National Sprinternship at Cadence Design Systems.
 These programs will allow me to work on collaborative, real-world AI projects over the next year.
+I will also be creating capstone projects as a result of a Udemy course called ["The Complete Full-Stach Web Dev Bootcamp"](https://www.udemy.com/course/the-complete-web-development-bootcamp/)

 **🛠 Tech Skills:**